ANNarchy/ANNarchy.github.io/docs/Installation.md

 ## Download

-The source code of ANNarchy can be downloaded on Bitbucket:
+The source code of ANNarchy can be downloaded on github:

 ```bash
 git clone https://github.com/ANNarchy/ANNarchy.git